mohamed-taha-elmeligy/aadati-partial-preview/README.md

 Backend System (Partial Module)

-This repository contains a partial public version of the Aadati enterprise backend system — shared for technical review and demonstration purposes.
-It focuses on selected modules (e.g., security, JWT, and core configurations) while keeping business logic and proprietary components private.
+This repository contains a partial public version of the Aadati backend system, available for technical review and demonstration.
+This repository focuses on specific modules (e.g., security, JWT, and core configurations), while maintaining the privacy of business logic and private components.

 ## 🎯 Technical Highlights

 - **Self-Healing Architecture**: Automated data consistency checks and repairs on system startup